 - Match the Mega Ball & win $2 – odds of 1 in 24

 Overall odds of winning a prize on a Mega Millions ticket – 1 in 24.
 Theoretically, about 4% of all Mega Millions tickets will pay a prize of some level.
-That’s a theoretical figure, and a player’s real-world results are likely to be a little different over the short-term.
+That’s a theoretical figure, and a player’s real-world results will likely be slightly different over the short term.

-How do overall odds of 1 in 24 compared to Powerball?
+How do overall odds of 1 in 24 compare to Powerball?

 Here’s the Powerball pay table.
 Pay close attention to the odds of the three lowest-value payouts:

 Powerball Pay Table

 - Match all six balls & win the jackpot (min. $20 million) – odds of 1 in 292.2 million

 - Match five balls & win $1 million – odds of 1 in 11.68 million